geekodour/o/content/docs/tools/homelab.md

 <div class="book-hint warning small-text">

-> **NOTE** Everything about this page and my homelab and selfhosted tools are very much WIP ✨ 🚧 Currently contains both learning resources and specs. of homelab but will separate them in future.
+> **NOTE** Everything about this page and my homelab and selfhosted tools are very much WIP ✨ 🚧
 </div>

 <!--quoteend-->